Best turntables 2024: top 9 record players tested by our expert reviewers

 Kashfia Kabir

 I have been testing, reviewing and listening to turntables ever since I joined What Hi-Fi? over a decade ago, and have been swept up by the vinyl revival.
-The best turntables will deliver rock-solid and precisely engineered build quality, account for any vibrations affecting the deck, and be able to track a record's grooves accurately and in a stable manner to deliver the best sound quality.
-I have first-hand experience with every turntable in this list and they all sound fantastic (and look good while doing so), so whether you have a strict budget or have plenty of fun money to spend, I'm confident you'll find something you'll love in the recommendations on this list.
+The best turntables will deliver rock-solid and precisely engineered build quality, be able to track a record's grooves accurately and deliver the best sound quality for the asking price.
+I have first-hand experience with every turntable in this guide and they all sound fantastic (and look good while doing so).
+So whether you have a strict budget or have plenty of fun money to spend, I'm confident you'll find something you'll love in the recommendations on this list.

 The best turntables for every budget and type